June 26, 2020

 The information contained in this Playbook represents our current practices and recommendations for Peckham operations during the unprecedented COVID-19 pandemic.

 May 12, 2020

 Peckham’s number one core value is “Compassion”.
 People Matter to Us.
 A Whole Lot.
 During this unprecedented time, this core value rings even more true as we navigate how to ensure the safety and health of our essential staff and team members who remain working to meet the needs of our federal customers.
 Peckham staff and team members are not only essential to the operations of the federal government, they are essential to us.
-In addition to the ongoing high level of support we provide to those we serve, we are carefully following guidelines provided by the Ingham County Health Department, the Centers for Disease Control and Prevention (CDC), and other state, local and federal authorities in each of the states where Peckham operates (Michigan, Arizona and Kentucky).We have created several additional safety measures to protect the health of our staff and team members which can be found in the PDF below:
+In addition to the ongoing high level of support we provide to those we serve, we are carefully following guidelines provided by the Ingham County Health Department, the Centers for Disease Control and Prevention (CDC), and other state, local and federal authorities in each of the states where Peckham operates (Michigan, Arizona and Kentucky).We have created several additional safety measures to protect the health of our staff and team members which can be found below:

 April 30, 2020